This post was originally published in honor of Parks' 100th episode. We've updated it for the finale.

-Let us all raise a glass to Parks and Recreation, which returns from a long slumber tonight to celebrate its 100th episode.
+Let us all raise a glass to Parks and Recreation, which wraps up its seven-season run this week with an hourlong finale Tuesday.
 Who knows, the Pawnee parks department may drink along with us; booze has played a role in more than a fifth of the plots, thanks to the Snakehole Lounge, occasions to sip oversize margaritas, and epic Scotch-related quests.
-Having documented the characters’ many forays into boozeville, Vulture presents 22 of the show's best drinking moments, in chronological order, along with thoughts on their authenticity.
+Having documented the characters’ many forays into boozeville, Vulture presents 26 of the show's best drinking moments, in chronological order, along with thoughts on their authenticity.

 1. "PILOT" (SEASON 1, EPISODE 1)